jesseDingley/backpacker-companion/README.md

 - limit chat history to N turns
 - prevent repetition at the end of a LLM turn.
 - prevent the refusal message from repeating turn after turn.
 - return multiple sources if < seuil
+- retrieve only relevant chunks / fewer chunks
+- Use better LLM (instruct 3)